microsoft/WhatTheHack/xxx-AzureLoadTesting/Student/Challenge-01.md

 ## Introduction

 When some people think of load testing, the first thought that comes to mind is pointing a tool at your site and cranking the load to the max and see what happens.
-While that might be exciting in the moment, it’s critical to take a step back and develop a load testing strategy that is tailored to the application.
+While that might be exciting at the moment, it’s critical to take a step back and develop a load testing strategy that is tailored to the application.
 This means breaking down the architecture, internal/external dependencies, high availability design, scaling and the data tier.
 Having a plan not only helps you prepare while you are testing the application but also provides context as to why and how you are testing the application for anyone in the future.

 ## Description